omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 So the `funding_created` message does not mean both parties really deposite money into the channel.
 The first round communication is just simpley setup a P2SH address, construct funding transaction but unbroadcasted and construct a RSMC.
 After that, Alice or Bob can broadcast the funding transaction to transfer real Omni assets into the channel.

 The following diagram shows the steps we MUST do before any participants broadcast the funding/commitment transactions.
+BR1a (Breach Remedy) can be created later before the next commitment transaction is contructed.

 ![RSMC](https://github.com/LightningOnOmnilayer/Omni-BOLT-spec/blob/master/imgs/RSMC-C1a-RD1a.png "RSMC-C1a-RD1a")